 For example, the bullying you are experiencing may actually meet the legal definition of workplace harassment.
-California harassment law is broader than many people realize and encompasses abusive behavior not just on the basis of categories like race and sex--but also on the basis of less well-known protected traits like medical condition, military status, age, and gender expression.
+California harassment law is broader than many people realize and encompasses abusive behavior not just on the basis of categories like race and sex--but also on the basis of less well-known protected traits like a medical condition, military status, age, and gender expression.

 If your complaints about bullying lead to you losing your job, you may have rights under California "wrongful termination" or FEHA retaliation laws.
 Or if the bullying you experience includes wage/hour or overtime violations, you have legal rights with respect to those as well.